Generalization in Neural Networks: A Broad Survey: Domain Generalization

-Feature mapping is also sometimes applied in settings of drift, such as CAPTCHA problems.
+\cite{Xiang2023} and \cite{Yuan2022} provide useful surveys of strategies through which neural networks have been adapted to accommodate changes in concept definitions.
+In time-series contexts, some researchers partially or fully refit model parameters on a regular basis.
+This process of putting greater weight on recent observations and sometimes discarding earlier cases helps to prevent learned systems from using stale concepts.
+As \cite{Yuan2022} also note, researchers have also found ways to adjust structural elements to accommodate concept drift, adjusting the width \cite{Kauschke2019} and depth \cite{Pratama2019} in response to rising rates of misclassification.

+In visual object-recognition problems, rotated or distorted images are examples of concept drift.
+The changes in features could be subtle enough that they do not impact the labels that a human would apply to the cases---so that the true input-output relationship would be unaffected.
+As with generalization across distributions, however, a classifier trained on undistorted data would have difficulty accurately classifying the new cases.

+Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA) problems constitute one everyday setting to which researchers have applied tools to recognize and adapt to concept drift.
+These tests check to ensure that a computer user is human by present the user with a text or image recognition problem that would cause difficulties for an automated system.
 CAPTCHA tests that are used to secure computer systems against automated attacks constitute a compelling category of problems---and one that has been studied extensively---in which context and feature distributions vary continuously.
-Many CAPTCHAs rely upon the recognition of abstract features---\emph{e.g.}, distinguishing letters that are deformed, overlapping, or have distracting features such as noise or ancillary lines.
+Many CAPTCHAs rely upon the recognition of abstract features---\emph{e.g.}, distinguishing letters that are deformed, overlapping, or have distracting elements such as noise or ancillary lines.
 A set of characters written in this deformed and overlapping style is illustrated in Figure \ref{fig:captcha}.
+The image is taken from a CAPTCHA-inspired font by \cite{Rogers2014}.
 Optical character recognition (OCR) approaches typically distinguish text in a sequential manner, first determining boundaries to isolate individual characters and then determining which letter or number each of those characters represents.
 While it does not cause great difficulty for humans, the overlapping of characters in the image confounds the automated approach.